James Tylden: Cricket

 Tylden played for Kent County Cricket Club's Second XI between 1920 and 1923, during which time he was also a member of the county's General Committee.
 Although he was asked to captain the Second XI in 1923 he was only able to play occasionally, although he did make his only first-class appearance during the season, playing against Oxford University at The University Parks.
-He scored 19 runs in his first innings before recording a duck in his second, before playing later in the year for a side organised by Lord Harris against the touring West Indians.
-(Note: This was the third time a West Indies side had toured Britain.
+He scored 19 runs in his first innings before recording a duck in his second, before playing later in the year organised by Lord Harris against the touring West Indians.
+(Note: This was the third time West Indies had toured Britain.
 The team did not have Test match status at this time.)

-Although he played no Second XI cricket after 1923, Tylden played club cricket for a variety of sides, including Band of Brothers, East Kent, the Mote, and I Zingari.
+Although he played no Second XI cricket after 1923, Tylden played club cricket, including Band of Brothers, East Kent, the Mote, and I Zingari.
 He served again on Kent's committee between 1929 and 1932.
-His brother-in-law, William Findlay, played for Oxford University and Lancashire and was later secretary of Surrey and MCC.
+His brother-in-law, William Findlay, played for Oxford University and Lancashire and was later secretary of Surrey and Marylebone Cricket Club (MCC).
 (Note: Findlay married Tylden's only sister Mary in 1907.)